awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift_quickstart_customservers_checklist.md

 # Game launch checklists<a name="gamelift_quickstart_customservers_checklist"></a>

-You can use these checklists to validate different phases of deployment of your game\.
+You can use these checklists to validate the phases of deployment of your game\.
 In the checklists, items marked **\[Critical\]** are critical for your production launch\.

 **Topics**
 + [Onboarding](gamelift_quickstart_customservers_prepgameserver_checklist.md)